 What are the symptoms of post-traumatic arthritis?

-The symptoms of post-traumatic arthritis include joint pain, swelling, fluid accumulation in the joint, and decreased tolerance for walking, sports, stairs and other activities which stress the joint.
+The symptoms of post-traumatic arthritis include joint pain, swelling, fluid accumulation in the joint, and decreased tolerance for walking, sports, stairs, and other activities that stress the joint.

-How many people are affected and can post-traumatic arthritis be prevented?
+How many people are affected by post-traumatic arthritis?

 How is post-traumatic arthritis diagnosed?